Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Introduction

 The rest of the paper is organized as follows: Section \ref{sec:LSS} introduces the LSS model and Boolean interactions in more detail.
-Section \ref{subsec:RFalgorithm} recaps the RF algorithm and formally defines DWP for a given set of features relative to a RF tree ensemble.
+Section \ref{subsec:RFalgorithm} reviews the RF algorithm and formally defines DWP for a given set of signed features relative to an RF tree ensemble.
 Section \ref{subsec:mainResults} presents our main theoretical results for DWP and introduces LSSFind, a new theoretically inspired algorithm to detect interactions from RF tree ensembles via DWP.
 Section \ref{sec:simulations} contains simulation results.
 We conclude with a discussion in Section \ref{sec:discussion}.